Hanover Township, Northampton County, Pennsylvania: Government

 Hanover is a Second Class Township, governed by a five person elected Board of Supervisors.
 Day-to-day operations are overseen by a township manager.
 Hanover is represented in the Pennsylvania House of Representatives as part of both the 135th Legislative District (voting districts 1, 2, 3, 4, and 6) and the 138th District (voting district 5), both of which districts include other municipalities in Northampton County.
 The township is represented in the Pennsylvania Senate as part of the 14th District, which includes parts of Lehigh and Northampton Counties.
 The township is patrolled by the Colonial Regional Police Department.
 Fire and rescue services are provided by the Hanover Township Volunteer Fire Department.

-On the national level, Hanover is a part of Pennsylvania's 7th congressional district, and is currently represented by Susan Wild.
+On the national level, Hanover is a part of Pennsylvania's 7th congressional district, and is currently represented by Ryan Mackenzie.
 The state's senior (Class II) member of the United States Senate, is Bob Casey Jr., who was elected in 2006.
 The junior (Class I) senator, elected in 2022, is John Fetterman.

 Transportation

 As of 2020, there were 71.18 mi of public roads in Hanover Township, of which 10.11 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 61.07 mi were maintained by the township.

 U.S. Route 22 is the most prominent highway serving Hanover Township.
 It follows the Lehigh Valley Thruway along a southwest-northeast alignment across the southern and eastern portions of the township.
 Pennsylvania Route 512 begins at US 22 in the eastern portion of the township and heads north along the Bath Pike.
 Pennsylvania Route 987 follows Airport Road along a north-south alignment across the western portion of the township.
-Other local roads of note include east-to-west Hanoverville Road, Macada Road, and Stoke Park Road and north-to-south Jacksonville Road and Township Line Road.
+Other local roads include east-to-west Hanoverville Road, Macada Road, and Stoke Park Road and north-to-south Jacksonville Road and Township Line Road.

-Public education
+Education

 The township is served by the Bethlehem Area School District.
 Asa Packer and Hanover elementary schools are located within the township.
 Lehigh Valley Academy, a charter school that uses the International Baccalaureate academic program, is also located in the township.